Washington Small Estate Affidavit Form

 Maximum Estate Value: $100,000

-Forty (40) days after the Decedent’s death, an Affidavit containing the mandatory statements found in RCW 11.62.010(2) may be presented to any relevant parties.
-It is necessary for a copy of the affidavit, of which must include the Decedent’s social security number, to be mailed to the state of Washington, Department of Social and Health Services, Office of Financial Recovery.
+Using the Form: After a minimum of forty (40) days have passed since the decedent’s death, the affidavit may be presented to any relevant parties.
+It is necessary for a copy of the affidavit, of which must include the decedent’s social security number, to be mailed to the state of Washington, Department of Social and Health Services, Office of Financial Recovery.